mrowa44/starx/README.md

 # run
 starx
 ```
-Use arrows to move and 'q' to quit.
+You can use arrows or vim movement keys (hjkl) to move and 'q' to quit.

 License
 -------